Barbary–Portuguese conflicts: Sinking of the Nossa Senhora da Conceição, 1621

 The Nossa Senhora da Conceição was a Portuguese carrack that left Goa, India, in March 1621, heading for Lisbon with 600–800 people and 22 cannons.
 After passing the Azores, the captain received reports of Barbary corsairs, but reassurances came from a Portuguese fleet.
 On October 8, the Conceição mistook a fleet of Algerian ships for friendly vessels and was surrounded.
 Despite fierce resistance, the Portuguese repelled the attackers after 11 hours of battle.
 The next day, the ship was repaired, but on October 11, it became stranded near Ericeira.
 The corsairs returned, launching incendiary attacks that set the ship on fire.
 With the crew unable to fight back, the Portuguese surrendered.
 The carrack sank, and the survivors were taken as prisoners to Algiers, where most remained captive.
 Captain Luís de Sousa died from his injuries shortly after.

 Combat near Cabo da Roca, 1669

 On November 5, 1669, likely at a time when no Armada ships were patrolling the coast, two ships returning alone from Brazil engaged in combat with an Algerian frigate that had set up an ambush near Cabo da Roca.
 However, after the combat, the Portuguese ships managed to safely reach Lisbon.

-Attacks near Cabo de São Vicente, 1671
+Combat near Cabo de São Vicente, 1671

 In 1671, Barbary corsairs captured a ship returning from Mazagan and attacked a small vessel (patacho) heading to India.
 This occurred near Cabo de São Vicente, where the patacho had sought refuge from a storm.